michmzr/michmzr.github.io/docs/DESIGN.md

 ### Website scope and visual direction

-CyberShu contains a technical blog, engineering essays, conference and webinar resources, a personal profile, a developer setup page and a consultation offer.
+CyberShu contains a technical blog, engineering essays, conference and webinar resources, a personal profile, a developer setup page, a contact page and a consultation offer.
 The offer covers developer mentoring, career entry, interview preparation and cognitive coaching alongside architecture and automation.
 Support these existing audiences through a coherent website identity.[^pages][^consultations]

 Use readable editorial typography, a clear distinction between primary content and supporting information, and restrained orange accents on navy and cream surfaces.
 The updated logo identifies the site across its page families.
 Give long-form reading and content discovery enough space; use stronger promotional treatments where the page's purpose calls for them.